 - Ability to demonstrate problem-solving skills, multi-tasking, and follow detailed instructions with consistent accuracy.
 Ability to read or speak a foreign language a plus.

-- Available to work 6-10 hours a week with work study preferred.
-Must be able to work Summer 2018.
+- Available to work 6-10 hours a week in Fall with work study required.
 There is room for advancement over time.

 - To apply please send cover letter, resume, and class schedule to Mary Blissenbach (email@example.com).